 The Purkinje effect says us what is the human’s eye response to color in a different level of ambient light: for instance, red objects appear to darken faster than blue objects as the level of illumination goes down.

-There is much variations in the color of the sky as reproduced in published images, since many of those images have used filters to maximize their scientific value.
+There are many variations in the color of the sky as reproduced in published images since many of those images have used filters to maximize their scientific value.
 For many years the sky on Mars thought to be more reddish than it is now believed to be.
-The newest images and measurements shows, that sky colour properties may significantly differ due to weather conditions.
+The newest images and measurements show that sky colour properties may significantly differ due to weather conditions.
 All studies about the Martian sky may have a significant impact on future human missions to the Red Planet.
 The unique sky colour differing so greatly from reddish-butterscotch to bluish-black may provide some psychological or physiological effects on astronauts.
-Possibly during the fair weather conditions the stars would be visible during the day, especially around sunrise and sunset.
-To know much more details we have to wait for forthcoming space missions, which will provide us better photo documentation.
+Possibly during the fair weather conditions, the stars would be visible during the day, especially around sunrise and sunset.
+To know many more details we have to wait for forthcoming space missions, which will provide us better photo documentation.

 - Bell J. F. et. al., 2006, Chromacity of the Martian sky as observed by the Mars Exploration Rover Pancam instruments, (in:) Journal of Geophysical research – Planets, vol. 111, Issue E12.